The Last Viking (2025 film): Production

-Originally titled Back to Reality, the film marks the sixth collaboration between Anders Thomas Jensen, Nikolaj Lie Kaas, and Mads Mikkelsen.
+Originally titled Back to Reality, the film marks the sixth collaboration between Anders Thomas Jensen, Nikolaj Lie Kaas, and Mads Mikkelsen, preceded by Riders of Justice, Adam’s Apples, Flickering Lights, The Green Butchers, and Men & Chicken.
 Principal photography began on 19 August 2024.
 Filming took place over seven weeks in Denmark and Sweden, specifically in Funen and a forest near Tollered.

 Release

 TrustNordisk owns the international sales rights to the film, which was pre-sold to Neue Visionen for Germany, Austria, and Switzerland; September Film for the Benelux; Plaion for Italy, Estinfilm for the Baltics; Vertigo Média for Hungary; Best Film for Poland; Film Europe for the Czech Republic and Slovakia; and September Film Rights for Singapore.
 On 10 February 2025, the film was acquired by Starcat Cable Network for Japan.
 On 12 May 2025, the film was acquired by Avalon for Spain, Videorama for Greece, and Beta Film for Bulgaria.
 On 19 September 2025, the film was acquired by Samuel Goldwyn Films for distribution in the United States.

 A promotional clip was released on 29 August 2025.
 The film had its world premiere out of competition at the 82nd Venice International Film Festival on 30 August 2025.
 It received a theatrical release in Denmark on 9 October 2025.